 Walk-up apartments are usually studio-type apartments, although there are also single-bedroom or multi-bedroom apartments.
 You can generally find walk-up apartments in older parts of New York such as Manhattan and Queens.

-If you’re looking for affordable walk-up apartments in New York and you want to have a wide variety of choices, you can check out Cobble Hill and Park Slope.
+If you’re looking for affordable walk-up apartments and you want to have a wide variety of choices, you can check out Cobble Hill and Park Slope.
 However, if you have a bigger budget and you want to get a walk-up apartment in Manhattan, the Upper East Side and the Upper West Side are great choices.

 In general, a walk-up apartment costs less compared to other types of residential options, whether in New York or in other big cities.
 The difference is around a few hundred dollars less per month, usually around $400 for a one-bedroom apartment.

 The main reason for the drastic difference in price is the availability of doormen.
 In most buildings with elevators, you will usually find a doorman stationed at the entrance.
 These doormen are salaried, and if they belong to a union, they also have benefits.
 Their salaries are rolled into the cost of renting, which means that the residents pay a premium for the benefits of having doormen, such as parcel delivery and added security.
-Furthermore, since buildings with walk-up apartments do not have elevators, so there is no need for upkeep and maintenance costs.
+Furthermore, since walk-up apartment buildings do not have elevators, so there is no need for upkeep and maintenance costs.

 Due to the huge difference in the monthly rental cost, many people who move to big cities for the first time seek out available walk-up apartments for their first housing option.
 For young professionals and families, a walk-up apartment is an affordable way to live in these big cities.